REGION 5: THE BREADBASKET

 *Modernism in architecture is defined as a design with an emphasis on form rather than ornament.
 Structure and materials rather than artistic constructions, and the rational and efficient use of space.
 It reconstructs the way humans lived in and used the natural environment, whether buildings or landscapes.

-The Midwest is the birthplace of American Modernism, and offers a rich history of architectural styles.
+The Breadbasket States of the Midwest are the birthplace of American Modernism, and offers a rich history of architectural styles.
 In many of these styles the pioneering spirit lives on and continues to create harmony with natural surroundings, natural materials, structure and creativity.